Tudor Parfitt: African Judaism

+Parfitt has been the pioneer of the study of Judaism and Judaising movements in Africa.
 In 1984 Parfitt was commissioned by the London-based Minority Rights Group to write a report on the Ethiopian Jews who had fled Ethiopia.
 They had migrated to escape persecution and famine, but were dying in large numbers in the refugee camps along the border between the Sudan and Ethiopia.
 His visits to the camps coincided with Israel's Operation Moses, which rescued thousands of Ethiopian Jews and took them to Israel.
 Parfitt's book on the operation Operation Moses was translated into many languages.
-He later was selected as the Vice-President of the Society for the Study of Ethiopian Jewry (SOSTEJE).
+He later was selected as the vice-president of the Society for the Study of Ethiopian Jewry (SOSTEJE).

-Subsequently, he turned his attention to another black and apparently Jewish group: the Lemba tribe of southern Africa.
+Subsequently, he turned his attention to another African and proposed Jewish group: the Lemba tribe of southern Africa.
 They claimed descent from some ancient Jewish population.
 He published Journey to the Vanished City (1992) about his six-month journey throughout Africa.
 In a subsequent edition he traced the origins of the tribe to the eastern end of the Hadhramaut in Yemen.
 There he discovered the ancient city of Sena and the possible origins of the tribe in some migrating Jewish traders.
-TV programs about the discoveries, and major newspaper coverage, brought Parfitt international attention.
-He was nicknamed the British 'Indiana Jones,' after the film character.

 Seeking more data, in 1996 and later years Parfitt organised Y-DNA studies of Lemba males.
 These found a high proportion of paternal Semitic ancestry, DNA that is common to both Arabs and Jews from the Middle East.
 The work confirmed that the male line had descended from a few ancestors from southern Arabia.
-In recognition of this work, he was made corresponding fellow of the Académie Royale des Sciences d’Outre-Mer.
+In recognition of this work, he was made corresponding fellow of the Académie Royale des Sciences d'Outre-Mer.TV programs about the discoveries, and major newspaper coverage, brought Parfitt international attention.In 2000 e appeared on '60 Minutes' produced by CBS.
+He was nicknamed the British 'Indiana Jones,' after the film character.